Looking for content from the 2021 Annual Meeting in Baltimore?

-The American Fisheries Society is excited to host the AFS Virtual Annual Meeting, tentatively scheduled for September 14-25, 2020.
-Professionals from across North America and countries throughout the world are welcome to participate in this convenient online format.
-We will solicit symposia papers, contributed papers, and posters that exemplify the latest research in fisheries science and that will benefit a range of audiences with the aim of advancing the science of fisheries ecology, conservation, and management.
+We will bring together professionals from across North America and countries around the world under the theme of “What Do Fish Mean to Us?”.
+In the spirit of exploring differing perspectives, we are soliciting symposia topics, collaborative efforts, contributed papers, and posters that exemplify the latest research in fisheries science and that will benefit a range of audiences with the aim of advancing the science of fisheries ecology, conservation, and management.

 Home to the largest urban waterfall, Spokane, Washington is a unique and vibrant city waiting for you to explore all its offerings.